-During 2021, PSUs issued by the committee in 2018 to each NEO vested at 100% of target due to the Company finishing in the 50th percentile of the 2018 peer group related to its TSR performance during the performance period.
+In 2019, the compensation committee awarded PSUs to each NEO that would be earned based on the Company's relative TSR over a three-year performance period that ended during 2022.
+These PSUs vested at 100% of target due to the Company's TSR finishing in the 50th percentile of the peer group used to measure TSR performance during the performance period for the awards.